Home » Resources » UXO City Guides » Belfast – UXO City Guide

 Recent UXO discoveries in Belfast

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Belfast no exception.
-See below some news articles about UXO incidents and discoveries from national and local press in Northern Ireland:
+See the news articles below about UXO incidents and discoveries from national and local press in Belfast.

 Get UXO risk mitigation services from a partner you can trust